 HTMLElement.datasetproperty gives access to them.

-An enumerated attribute indicating the directionality of the element's text.
+An enumerated attribute indicating the directionality of the MathML element.
 It can have the following values:

-rtl, which means right to left and is to be used for languages that are written from the right to the left (like Arabic);
+rtl, which means right to left and is used to render mathematical expressions from the right to the left (e.g. Maghreb or Machrek style);

 Defines a unique identifier (ID) which must be unique in the whole document.
 Its purpose is to identify the element when linking (using a fragment identifier), scripting, or styling (with CSS).

 A cryptographic nonce ("number used once") which can be used by Content Security Policy to determine whether a given fetch will be allowed to proceed.

 Contains CSS styling declarations to be applied to the element.
 Note that it is recommended for styles to be defined in a separate file or files.
 This attribute and the